ssadedin/ximmer/eval/README.md

 In this case it will run only on the X chromosome and it will compare the CNVs called to the "truth" set provided in true_cnvs.bed.

-If you just want an analsysi of non-simulated data, you can run it non-simulation mode:
+If you just want an analysis of non-simulated data, you can run it non-simulation mode:

-    ./bpipe run -p callers=ed,xhmm,mops
+    ./bpipe run -p callers=ed,xhmm,mops \
+                -p simulation=false \
                 -p batch_name=<name for your run> \
                 -p target_bed=<target region BED file>\
                 ./pipeline/exome_cnv_pipeline.groovy <bam1>.bam <bam2>.bam ... <vcf1>.vcf <vcf2.vcf> ....